cjacker/opensource-toolchain-bouffalo-lab/README.md

 There is a warning **'mis-matched ISA version 1.0 for 'v' extension, the output version is 2.0'** when link to some prebuilt binary libraries, such as 'libblai_npu_encoder.a', you can ignore it now.

 # Programming

 There are various official programming tools for BL chips:
-- BLDevCube : Official full functionality and genenral purpose GUI programming tool which support Windows / Mac and Linux. **close source.**
+- BLDevCube : Official full features and general purpose GUI programming tool which support Windows / Mac and Linux. **close source.**
 - BLFlashCommand / BLFlashCube : Official CLI and GUI programming tool only designed for and integrated in 'bl_mcu_sdk' and used by `make flash`. **close source.**
 - [bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/) : Official CLI programming tool which can support most options in BLDevCube 'MCU' page.
 - [bflb-iot-tool](https://pypi.org/project/bflb-iot-tool/) : Official CLI programming tool which can support most options in BLDevCube 'IOT' page.
 - [blisp](https://github.com/pine64/blisp) : Simple BL60x/70x programming tool development by Pine64 community.

 There are too many programming tools, it may be a little bit confusing.
-I am also confusing at first.
+I was also confused at first.

-Usually, it's not neccesary for you to figure out the differences between all this programming tools and to decide which one you should use, just use bl_mcu_sdk and 'make flash' directly.
+Usually, it's not neccesary for you to figure out the differences between all this programming tools and to decide which one you should use.
+If you use bl_mcu_sdk, just'make flash' directly.

 **NOTE:**

 **You can ignore this note**

-After `BLFlashCommand` commited into official bl_mcu_sdk repo and with the commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bl_mcu_sdk/commit/e70e482d2129411f34208d1184b4710074c67777):
+After `BLFlashCommand` commited into official bl_mcu_sdk repo and with this commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bl_mcu_sdk/commit/e70e482d2129411f34208d1184b4710074c67777):

 - **The good news:** It has a program tool integrated, 'make flash' works.
-- **The bad news:** It alter the firmware format, prepend 4k bootheader, and not compatible with other opensource tools include 'bflb-mcu-tool'.
+- **The bad news:** It alter the firmware format, prepend 4k bootheader, and not compatible with other opensource tools include official 'bflb-mcu-tool'.

-Compare with old firmware before this commit, the final ELF has a section '.fw_header' added, it is so called 'bootheader'. you can use 'readelf -S build/build_out/xxx.elf' to verify it has a '.fw_header' section or not:
+Compare with old firmware before this commit, the final ELF has a section '.fw_header' prepended, it is so called 'bootheader'. you can use 'readelf -S build/build_out/xxx.elf' to verify it has a '.fw_header' section or not:
 ```
 Section Headers:
   [Nr] Name              Type            Addr     Off    Size   ES Flg Lk Inf Al